Magnite Inc. (MGNI) Shares Down Despite Recent Market Volatility

-Magnite Inc. (NASDAQ: MGNI)’s stock price has decreased by -0.39 compared to its previous closing price of 10.26.
-However, the company has seen a fall of -8.18% in its stock price over the last five trading days.
-Barron’s reported on 06/24/22 that As Netflix Explores Ad Partnerships, Google, Comcast, and Magnite Could Be Top Contenders
+Magnite Inc. (NASDAQ: MGNI)’s stock price has decreased by -1.16 compared to its previous closing price of 8.59.
+Despite this, the company has experienced a -16.93% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Magnite Inc. (NASDAQ: MGNI) Right Now?